lucabnt/lbwebsite/content/cv.md

 #### OTHER SKILLS

 * Sport Director and Trainer of a [Youth Cycling Team](https://www.asdprogettociclismorodengosaiano.net/ "A.S.D.
 Progetto Ciclismo - Rodengo Saiano") (since 2016)
-* Good Experience in Sports: Cyclist and Runner
+* Experience in Sports: Cycling, Running, Hiking